 Dysautonomia and Postural Orthostatic Tachycardia Syndrome (POTS)

-If all cardiac and pulmonary tests return normal and you are still experiencing chest pain, heart arrhythmias, and symptoms such as lightheadedness and dizziness upon standing, another possible condition seen with Long COVID is postural orthostatic tachycardia syndrome, or POTS.
+If all cardiac and pulmonary tests return normal and you are still experiencing chest pain, heart arrhythmias, and symptoms such as lightheadedness and dizziness upon standing, another possible condition seen with Long COVID is postural orthostatic tachycardia syndrome or POTS.
 This is a condition of the autonomic nervous system (ANS) and is one of many different autonomic conditions known as Dysautonomia.
 The ANS regulates body functions that you do not physically control, such as breathing, heart rate, digestion, blood pressure, kidney function, and body temperature regulation.
-Unfortunately, we have found that SARS-CoV-2 can contribute to damage in the ANS, and POTS is the most common form of dysautonomia in general, as well as the most common form we are seeing with Long COVID.
+Unfortunately, SARS-CoV-2 can contribute to damage in the ANS.
+POTS is the most common form of dysautonomia in general, as well as the most common form we are seeing with Long COVID.

 Endothelial Dysfunction and Microclots

 In addition to the possible causes above, research shows that the SARS-CoV-2 virus targets the endothelium.
 The endothelium is the thin membrane lining the inside of blood vessels throughout the body.
 Endothelial cells help release enzymes that regulate blood clotting, platelet adhesion, vascular contraction and relaxation, and immune function.
 When the endothelium sustains damage, it affects the release of these enzymes.
 Disruption in these key functions can cause microclots in the blood.
 These microclots can block oxygen transportation through the body.
 In addition, inappropriate relaxation and contraction of blood vessels can also disrupt oxygen transport.
 This endothelial dysfunction can contribute to symptoms such as chest pain and shortness of breath.